-The DBS, from 17 June 2013, introduced an Update Service, which allows employers to check the status of criminal records online, providing the individual already has a DBS certificate, has subscribed to the Update Service and given consent for the check.
+The DBS, from 17 June 2013, introduced an Update Service, which allows employers to check the status of criminal records online, providing the individual already had a DBS certificate, has subscribed to the Update Service and given consent for the check.

-The online 'status check' will reveal if the DBS Certificate remains accurate or if any new information has come to light since it was issued, without having to apply for another DBS certificate through the normal application process.
+The online 'status check' will reveal if the DBS Certificate is up to date or if any new information has come to light since it was issued, without having to apply for another DBS Certificate through the normal application process.
 However, the service will not provide the facility to update employers automatically of any new criminal information throughout the individual's employment or period of engagement.